basilesimon/blog/_posts/2019-01-01-noaastorms-r-package.md

 To get storms that took place in the Atlantic for example, run `getStorms(c('NA', 'SA'))`.

-The second argument is a date range to filter data with.
+The second (optional) argument is a date range to filter data with.
 For example:

 ```r
 dateRange <- c(as.Date('2010-01-01'), as.Date('2012-12-31'))